 It’s that time of year when I start searching my recipe files for tried and true, quick and easy dinners.
 Back-to-school means there is less time to casually linger over the stove.
 It’s also a reminder to take a look at some of my family’s favorite, but more time consuming recipes and figure out how I can simplify them into a weeknight meal.

 One my family’s most beloved meals (especially my oldest son’s) is chicken piccata, however I rarely delve into making this during a jam-packed, school night.
 One of chicken piccata’s time-consuming tasks is pounding chicken breasts into flattened, thin cutlets.
 It’s a step I don’t particularly enjoy and it’s time consuming when making a large batch.

-In order to simplify my recipe, making it weeknight worthy, I have begun using Tyson® Boneless Skinless Chicken Breast Tenderloins in place of whole chicken breasts.
+In order to simplify my recipe, making it weeknight worthy, I have begun using chicken tenderloin in place of whole chicken breasts.
 What a time-saver this has been!
-The tenderloins are already smaller and thinner, which means I don't have to spend the time pounding down the chicken so it can cook quickly.
-It's almost as if half the work has already been done for me.
+The tenderloins are already smaller and thinner, which means I don’t have to spend the time pounding down the chicken so it can cook quickly.
+It’s almost as if half the work has already been done for me.